Bool-basaur/Mixed-Reality-Smart-Home-Control-System/README.md

 ## Backend

-Backend modular para la unificación, monitorización y control de dispositivos Home Assistant, con soporte para HTTP, WebSocket y Redis.
+Modular backend that was built for the unification, monitoring, and control of Home Assistant devices, supporting HTTP, WebSocket, and Redis.

-### Tecnologías utilizadas
+### Technologies Used
 - Node.js con TypeScript
 - Express
 - WebSocket y REST